Fdawgs/ydh-fhir-api/README.md

 2. Navigate to the project directory
 3. Make a copy of `.env.template` in the root directory and rename it to `.env`
 4. Configure the application using the environment variables in `.env`
+5. Install InterSystems IRIS ODBC35 ODBC Driver
+6. Follow the InterSystems documentation for [Defining an ODBC Data Source on Windows](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=BNETODBC_winodbc) as a System DSN

-**Note:** You will need to create a database before using it in the `DB_CONNECTION_STRING` environment variable (this does not apply if using the included Docker Compose file to deploy)
+**Note:** You will need to create a database before using it in the `DB_CONNECTION_STRING` environment variable

 **Note:** Set the following environment variables in `.env` to meet NHS Digital's recommendation to retain 6 months' worth of logs: